-Contact Method Tips Pros Cons Suggestions to Consider We advise writing out your script so you are well preparedsomething like this: This is (FIRST LAST NAME), I'm calling from (your city).
+Contact Method Tips Pros Cons Suggestions to Consider Phone Call We advise writing out your script so you are well preparedsomething like this: This is (FIRST LAST NAME), I'm calling from (your city).
 I have something very private and personal to talk to you about - is this a good time?
 (If they say no, try to set up a good time, if yes, continue.
 Consider asking them to write down your phone number before you start).
 I was born xx/xx/19xx at (hospital) and placed for adoption.
 I've been doing some research about my background, and it has led me to you (this gives the found person choices and avoids loaded words like mother/daughter/son).
 Before the call ends, make sure they take your number and say that you will call back to check how they are doing.
-Don't make any promises you might regret later (like that you won't contact them again or other family members).
+Do not make any promises you might regret later (like that you won't contact them again or other family members).
 You want to leave your future options open depending on how it unfolds.
 Even if things don't go well in the first call things might eventually work out.
 Sometimes people are excited to be found, sometimes they are taken aback and need some time to adjust.
 This approach is direct and one could argue makes the most compelling case to the person being contacted.
 The searching person gets to hear the voice of the found person, and have the conversation directly thereby representing themselves as they want to be represented and maintaining control.
 The searching person is able to confirm that they have found and reached the correct person (in most cases).
 The searching person can gauge the reaction of the found person and answer questions.
 Gives a chance to start a relationship and gain trust through interactive conversation.
 It can be hard to get/verify phone numbers, especially cell phone numbers.
 The caller might be calling at a bad time, the found person might not have the time or privacy needed to have the conversation.
 The conversation might be emotionally charged and difficult, depending on the response of the found person.
 Some people might feel that calling is more confrontational or emotional than other approaches.
 Consider having a support person with you or "on call" when you make the call.
 Have pen and paper handy.
-Prepare yourself so that you have planned out your response to possible scenarios.
-Their response might be positive from the start, or they might respond with concerns or denial.
-If so do not be confrontational.
+Prepare and plan your response to possible scenarios.
+Their reaction might be positive from the start, or they might react with concerns or denial.
+If so - do not be confrontational.
 Your goal is then to leave the door open even if it's not going wellsuch as telling them some reassuring things about yourself and your intentions, offering time for them to digest the information, offering what you might like to tell your birthparent if they are denying being the right person.
 Also be ready to talk in the event it goes great!
-Don't leave a message.
-If there is no answer, try calling
+If there is no answer, try calling at different times during the day.
+After repeated attempts, it might be necessary to leave a message.
+Craft one that is compelling but doesn't contain loaded words.
+Examples: "Hello, this is John Smith.
+The last time we met was on (your month and year of birth) in (city you were born).
+I would love to reconnect and learn about you."
+Or "I have been doing some genealogical research and I believe we are connected through the surnames XXXX and XXXX.
+I am really interested in learning more about this side of the family".
+Anyone might hear the message, so be discreet.